 D-HIST also works wonderfully for my sinuses, unlike Zyrtec, so I was able to stop taking Sudafed as well.
 I experienced no itching, no drowsiness, no sinus headaches or pressure, and no ear infections.
 On top of that, I could take it while nursing.

-Although Zyrtec and Sudafed are both technically “okay” by doctors to take while breastfeeding, I was never comfortable with it.
+Although Zyrtec and Sudafed are both technically “okay” according to doctors to take while breastfeeding, I was never comfortable with it.
 However, D-HIST wasn’t always an option because of the cost due to the number of pills I personally need to take to get relief.
 So I had been taking them despite my concerns.

 Cost is no longer my primary concern when it comes to controlling my allergies.

 D-HIST proved to be an effective medication for all of my allergic reactions.
 It had always been difficult to find one that did it all.
 None of the conventional allergy pills did anything for my sinuses.
 And obviously, Sudafed did nothing for my eczema.
 I was happy to find a medicine that covered both.
+It served as a great Zyrtec alternative as well as Sudafed alternative!

 It was also great to find a medicine that didn’t feel like a medicine.
 The capsules are made out of plants and foods, not drugs.
 And they are highly effective.
 I could take it during late pregnancy when my doctor wasn’t worried about the Bromelain.
 High dosages of Bromelain are linked to uterine contractions, however, there doesn’t seem to be a standard that constitutes as “high dosage.”
 Even the doctor couldn’t tell me; she figured it was probably safe but wasn’t certain so she advised against it to be sure.